-According to the U.S. Census, 9% of American businesses have been started by veterans, including Rocket Lawyer.
-If you have served our country and are now considering starting your own business, there are several resources that you won’t want to miss out on.
+According to the latest U.S. census data, roughly 1 out of every 10 small businesses in the U.S. is owned by a veteran.
+If you have served our country and are now considering starting your own business, there are several resources that can help you achieve your goals.

 If you’re a veteran and thinking about starting a business, Rocket Lawyer can help.
-We’re proud to assist veterans with their small business goals by helping them incorporate, connect with attorneys, and make business documents.
+We’re proud to assist veterans with their small business goals by helping them incorporate, make business contracts, and connect with attorneys at an affordable price.

 To all the veterans and their families who serve: Thank you, from the Rocket Lawyer team.